-Citation with stable link: Philip A. Harland, 'Barbarian wisdom: Poseidonios on inventors of the golden age (first century BCE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6963.
+Citation with stable link: Philip A. Harland, 'Barbarian wisdom: Poseidonios on inventors of the golden age (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 7, 2023, http://philipharland.com/Blog/?p=6963.

 Comments: About a hundred or so years after Poseidonios of Apameia wrote, Seneca the younger found himself reacting negatively (ca. 60 CE) to his Stoic predecessor’s views regarding the possibility that philosophy by way of wise men could be responsible for technical inventions early on in humanity’s history.
 In the process, Seneca reveals some important components in Poseidonios’ views on the early development of civilization.
 (We are less interested here in Seneca’s views, but the driving force for him seems to be railing against “luxury” and associating luxury with technical inventions.
 So he refuses to accept Poseidonios’ overall picture of early wise men inventors.
 Seneca wants “philosophy” to be set apart from everyday life, it seems.
 Seneca does not like the idea that “philosophy” taught earliest people how to build houses, for instance).
 Evidently, Poseidonios believed there was a golden age of humanity at the beginning, when the wise men were in charge and were facilitating the development of civilization among humanity.
 At this point, wise men (some or all of whom would be wise barbarians) were responsible for many technical inventions, and Poseidonios gave the clear example of the invention of the potter’s wheel by Anacharsis the Scythian (a view shared by Ephoros, who also considered Anacharsis one of the seven legendary sages, on which go to this link).
 Poseidonios proposed that soon vices crept in, leading to a decline which was partially countered by the introduction of laws by wise men (like the Greek Solon).